It's True! It's True!: Release

 The recording was released in 1969 in live album format.
 It was subsequently released on compact disc in 2005 by Rhino Records, and again in 2008 by Rhino Flashback.
 A digital version was jointly released in 2013 by Rhino and Warner Bros.

 Reception

 Commercial

 It's True!
 It's True! reached No. 21 on the R&B Albums chart, and reached No. 37 on the Billboard 200 the same year.

 Critical

 AllMusic gave the album three stars out of a possible five.
 In a 1990 article reflecting on Cosby's career, The Colorado Springs Gazette placed the album among the artist's "Major Records".
-A journalist for The Repository recounted in 2003 that the album was amongst his early recollections of Cosby recordings, which also included I Started Out as a Child (1964) and Why Is There Air?
-(1965).

 Upon the album's 2005 release on compact disc, Philadelphia Daily News gave it a favorable review, inviting readers to "Return with us now to the glory days of Bill Cosby as a standup comedian".
 The newspaper called the album "still very funny".
 The same year The Deseret News called the album "very funny", and noted it recounted Cosby's days filming I Spy.
 The article called the re-release of Cosby's work a "cause for celebration".